JenessaCodes/number-guesser-starting/README.md

-# number-guesser-starting
+# Number Guesser Starting

 >Game to see if the number the user guesses is closer to the target number than the computer's guess.
-> ~ Nani Peters
+>Visit the live site [_here_](https://nanipeters.github.io/number-guesser-starting/).

 ## Table of contents
 [General info](#General-info)